Asia's biggest Halloween party is in Hong Kong ... where people have been arrested for wearing masks

 Police would not tell CNN if they were increasing the number of officers on duty in LKF on Halloween.
 Hong Kong police said in a statement that the authorities would "deploy appropriate manpower in accordance with the actual situation to maintain public order and public safety."

 Sandeep, a bar owner in nearby Central who has worked in the industry for seven years, worried that the confusion over potential policing on Halloween could affect his bottom line.
-He asked CNN not publish his surname nor the name of his bar, because of how sensitive it is to talk about the protests.
+He asked CNN not to publish his surname nor the name of his bar, because of how sensitive it is to talk about the protests.

 He said the protests have already affected his business -- last weekend, the crowd size was about 30% smaller than the same time last year.
 "Big events, weekends we depend on business.
 One bad weekend affects the business a lot," Sandeep said.